 Instructions

-- In a medium bowl, whisk together yogurt, olive oil, and egg.
-Brush a thin layer over the bottom of a 9x13 inch baking dish.
+- In a medium bowl, whisk together yogurt, olive oil, milk, and egg until smooth.
+Brush a thin layer over the bottom and sides of a 9×13 inch (23×33 centimeter) baking dish.

-- Lay phyllo sheets on work surface and cover with a wet cloth.
+- Place phyllo sheets on work surface and cover with a cloth.
 Place one sheet of phyllo in the prepared baking dish.
 Gently brush with the yogurt mixture.
-Repeat with half of the phyllo sheets.
+Repeat with six phyllo sheets in all, brushing each layer.

-- Bake in preheated oven for 40 minutes.
-Let sit 10 minutes before cutting and serving.
+- Bake in preheated oven until golden, about 40-45 minutes.
+Let sit for 10 minutes before cutting into squares and serving.

 Jenny Davies